Close-up top-down photo of venison pasty dinner plate with dish of mushroom gravy and a side of red sauerkraut.

 Spent Grain Hot Water Butter Crust

-• ½ cup dried, milled, and sifted spent grain flour (can substitute whole wheat pastry flour)
+• ½ cup dried, milled, and sifted spent grain flour (can substitute rye, barley, or whole wheat pastry flour)

 • 1 tbsp kosher salt (reduce slightly if not using kosher flakes)

-• 8 oz butter or lard (room temperature or chilled)
+• 8 oz butter or lard (2 sticks, room temperature or chilled)

-• 8 oz HOT water (boiled and very slightly cooled)
+• 1 cup HOT water (8 oz, boiled and very slightly cooled)

 • 3 lb venison roast or steak, cut into 1" cubes (can substitute ground venison, or use beef, mutton, lamb, or goat)